 It should be noted that the thermal conductivity of stainless steel is approximately 60 percent of the thermal conductivity of carbon steel and therefore creates a smaller thermal bridge.
-Refer to MCRMA guidance document GD26A Aluminium fabrications and flashings: interim guidance.
+Refer to MCRMA guidance document GD26 Aluminium fabrications: a guide to good practice.